Yewon Jang

 Issue 2

-Transparent buttons often fail to read as actionable elements and reduce touch accuracy, making them unsuitable for children’s tablet use.
+Transparent buttons are not recognized as clickable elements and have poor touch accuracy, making them unsuitable for children's tablet use.

 Project Managers